 The N.C.
 Wildlife Resources Commission is currently tracking HPAI cases in wildlife across the state.
-If you find dead wild animals, especially 5 or more dead birds within a week, you can report it by contacting the N.C.
+If you find dead wild animals, especially 6 or more dead birds within a week, you can report it by contacting the N.C.
 Wildlife Helpline at 1-866-318-2401 (Monday-Friday, 8 am - 5 pm) or anytime via email at HWI@ncwildlife.org.
 Recommendations concerning the dead birds may include leaving the animals in place or sanitary disposal.
 To safely dispose of a dead animal, prevent direct exposure by using disposable gloves or a plastic bag to cover your hands, and place the carcass into a garbage bag.
 Place this bag into a second garbage bag and dispose of it in the trash.
 You may also elect to wear a face mask and eye protection if additional protection seems warranted.

-Will wild turkeys or the turkey hunting season be affected?
+Will the waterfowl or turkey hunting seasons be affected?

-There have been no wild turkeys in N.C. confirmed to have HPAI to date, although wild turkey detections have occurred in other states.
-The 2024 N.C. wild turkey hunting season will take place as planned from April 13-May 11, 2024.
-Hunters are advised to not harvest or handle game birds that are obviously sick, wear rubber gloves when handling and dressing game birds, dress game birds and bury inedible parts where they were harvested, wash hands and tools thoroughly with soap and water or disinfectant wipes, and cook game meat thoroughly.
+There are no current changes to N.C. waterfowl hunting seasons due to HPAI.
+Many waterfowl species are impacted by HPAI including geese, ducks, swans, mergansers, coots, teals, and brants.
+Hunters are advised to not harvest or handle game birds that are obviously sick, wear gloves when handling and dressing game birds, dress game birds and bury inedible parts where they were harvested, wash hands and tools thoroughly with soap and water or disinfectant wipes, and cook game meat thoroughly.